Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.kg
 ```

 The kilogram, the SI base unit of mass.
 Note that `kg`, not `g`, is the base unit.

-Dimension: `Unitful.𝐌`.

 #### Pound